DominickMuniz/DominickMuniz/README.md

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.

+# View my Shopify apps
+I've created and published serveral apps on the Shopify App Store.
+One is in review for "Built for Shopify" app recognition, and I currently also have 2 additional apps waiting on approval for public listing.
 <a href="https://apps.shopify.com/partners/whitewood-media" target="_blank" rel="noopener noreferrer">
   <img src="https://cdn.shopify.com/s/files/1/0836/8934/1242/files/Fullimage.png?v=1748601666" alt="Full Image" />
 </a>